 Having sensitive skin means you have to take care of it, not choose to take care of it like those with other skin types.
 Having a good skincare routine means that, yes, your skin will be healthier and more beautiful, but for us unlucky few, it also means that inflammation will be kept to a minimum.

-While it will probably be okay if those with sensitive skin skipped their daily skincare routine every now and then, it is a must especially after have reactions since it will help soothe and repair your face faster.
+While it will probably be okay if those with sensitive skin skipped their daily skincare routine every now and then, it is a must especially after having reactions since it will help soothe and repair your face faster.
 However, what goes into the best skincare routine to do every day when you have sensitive skin?

-The last thing you want to do in the morning is agitate your skin.
+The last thing you want to do in the morning is agitated your skin.
 The redness your sow in the morning, well, you reap it all day.
-The same goes for soothing nourishment, but there are a few things like environment and cosmetics that can ruin that.
+The same goes for soothing nourishment, but there are a few things like the environment and cosmetics that can ruin that.
 The morning regiment is all about prepping your skin to be beautiful for the day as well as helping it endure any irritants.

 A Gentle Cleanser – Even if you cleansed your face the night before, it needs it in the morning as well just like normal skin.
 As you sleep, you shed skin cells and other bits of grime that need to be removed.
 Washing your face is like starting the day with a clean canvas.
 However, the cleanser itself needs to be gentle as does any scrubbing.
 Essentially, you want to find a morning cleanser with natural ingredients, and only a few of them.

 Alcohol-Free Toner – You cleaned those pores, don’t let them get dirty again by leaving them wide open.
 For other skin types, it is a good way to get blackheads and blemishes, for us, it is a good way to get irritation.
 However, the alcohol that normally tones up skin isn’t helpful.
-Instead choose one with no alcohol and anti-inflammatory ingredients like green tea or chamomile like the green tea toner made by Nature Republic.
+Instead, choose one with no alcohol and anti-inflammatory ingredients like green tea or chamomile like the green tea toner made by the Nature Republic.

 Fragrance-Free Moisturizer – Even if you have sensitive and oily skin, moisturizing is still important.
 However, your morning moisturizer is not only one of your skin’s first lines of defense, but it should also be helping to nourish it.
 For some, using moisturizer may also help protect against irritating ingredients.
 Of course, since it is absorbing into your skin, natural is better, but it should also be a quality moisturizer as well like this light, brightening natural moisturizer.